ArtemGr/Sidekick/191-mobile.md

   → ☐ Generate the private/public pair in the application and share the public part with the bot by using the *ephemeral secret* channel.
   → ☐ Use the assymetric cryptography to generate a new *ephemeral secret* (and *session ID*).

+☑ Receive text input from mobile app
+☐ “/r bind app” on any private channel → generate a temporary (lm) bind key, return the public part
+→ ☐ If the user is not a patron, suggest getting a patron key
+☐ Check if the hash of the mobile message matches the stored hash of the public part
+☐ If it is then share the bind secret (or hash / public key) with the app
+☐ Send the secret with the polling requests

 ☐ Upload screenshot points into Sidekick
 ☐ Fuel certain schedule activities with points
 → ☐ Reaction that marks an activity as point-based (at certain scale)?